rvagg/nodeconfeu.2013/src/index.md

 ## The tyranny of a beautiful abstraction

-An abstraction that fits many problems very well is tempting to use in solving more problems
+An abstraction that fits many problems very well will be made to fit all related problems

-e.g. relational databases, relational algebra and SQL

-The problem should rule the solution, not the reverse.
+Programmers take *Maslow's hammer* to the next level

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~